GCC Meeting Minutes – Dec 2023

 Michael Walker earned a BS in Agriculture Studies at Iowa State University.

-In his 23-year career he has primarily been at Christensen Farms focused on production for the first 16-years while the last 7 years has been focused on Business Development.
+In his 24-year career, he has primarily been at Christensen Farms, focused on production for the first 16 years, while the last 8 years have been focused on Business Development.

 Currently Michael serves on the Minnesota Emergency Disease Management Committee by supporting the Depopulation & Disposal, Permitting, and Regionalization Sub-committees since 2019.

-Michael has also had the opportunity to serve on multiple task forces with National Pork Board.
+Michael was elected to serve on the MN Pork Board in 2024 and has also had the opportunity to serve on multiple task forces with the National Pork Board.

 Region 4 – North Central